-The Board believes that it is beneficial to the Company for it to continue to have the flexibility to purchase its own shares in the market.
-However, the Board considers it in the best interests of all shareholders if the Directors use their authority to make share buy-backs judiciously.
-The Company did not buy-back any of its shares during the year.
-Previous share buy backs have not led to a sustained increase in share price.
+Currently the Company has the authority to purchase its own shares in the market.
+However, the Company did not buy-back any of its shares during the year.
+Previous share buybacks have not led to a sustained increase in share price.
 The Board's view is the best support of the share price is through promoting the Company's objectives of maintaining a sustainable level of dividends and enhancing the value of the Company's investments.
+The Board does not intend to buy-back shares in the foreseeable future and, for that reason, the Board has decided not to seek to renew the authority to repurchase shares at the forthcoming AGM, therefore this authority will expire on the date of the AGM.